telephone: (607) 253-3565

 We provide consultation on study design and analysis to students, faculty, and other professionals both inside and outside the Veterinary College.

-Our group includes seven professorial level faculty members (four in epidemiology, one in the Diagnostic Laboratory, one in Ambulatory and Production Medicine, and one in Quality Milk Promotion Service).
+Our group includes five professorial level faculty members (three in epidemiology, one in Ambulatory and Production Medicine, and one in Quality Milk Promotion Service).